embl-cba/microglia-morphometry/README.md

 ## Quick start

 This allows you to quickly launch each of the different steps that this plugin suite supports.
+No sample data is required, as the below ImageJ macros will automatically fetch the data from this repository.

 For in depth instructions, please read the below documentation and follow the video tutorials.

 - [Download example ImageJ macros](https://github.com/embl-cba/microglia-morphometry/raw/main/scripts/scripts.zip)